 Native villages/ancient ruins in Civ IV and V could also bring...interesting results.
 In IV, there was no upper cap on what tech you could get from them - so it's entirely possible to find perfectly working moderntechnology (up to freakin nuclear fission) in some tribal village on the remote corner of the map.
 In V, they fixed that mistake by limiting possible techs to the classical era... but, at the same time, give you a chance to upgrade your units.
 Again, there is no limit on how high this could get - so, if you are lucky, your cities could be guarded by machineguns and riflemen.
 In 1000 BC.

-X-COM allowed your soldiers to throw grenades through the ceiling.
-This was incredibly helpful when there was a Muton on the roof.
+X-COM: UFO Defense allowed your soldiers to throw grenades through the ceiling.
+This was incredibly helpful when there was a Muton on a roof.

 X-COM had another gem of a bug: Whatever you set the difficulty to, the game played on the 'Beginner' difficulty.
 This bug went unknown for years, because the game was THAT damned hard.
 And it gets better: when MicroProse was throwing together the mission pack sequel Terror from the Deep, they solicited feedback from players.
 A big chunk of players who responded were hardcore strat gamers who complained that the game's higher difficulty levels weren't hard enough.
 MicroProse's response?
 Make TFTD's Beginner difficulty equivalent to what Superhuman was supposed to be in UFO Defense.